 In the past, fibroids could have meant invasive surgery and infertility for many women, but the newest advances in medical care are less invasive and many can spare fertility.
 Some of these advances include newer medications and minimally invasive surgery performed with a surgical robot.
 The surgeons can manipulate the robotic arms to remove the fibroid with minimal damage to the surrounding tissue.

 “It’s really wonderful in that it helps women have a faster recovery from surgery since the incisions are much smaller,” says Dr. Marshall.

 Heart disease is the number one cause of death among American women, and your risk for heart disease dramatically increases after age 55, according to the American Heart Association, particularly after menopause.
 Women can also have different symptoms of heart disease than men, making it harder for them to identify in time to get emergency care.

 Protecting your heart doesn’t start when your risk increases.
-It begins in your 20s and 30s, with developing healthy living habits like diet and exercise and not smoking.
+It begins in your 20s and 30s, with developing healthy living habits like diet, exercise and not smoking.
 Continuing to practice these healthy habits throughout life can help reduce some of the risk factors for developing cardiovascular disease.

-It’s also important for women in their 50’s to have regular health exams and monitoring some of the key health indicators such as cholesterol, blood pressure, blood glucose and body mass index.
+It’s also important for women in their 50s to have regular health exams and monitor some of the key health indicators such as cholesterol, blood pressure, blood glucose and body mass index.
 Regular heart exams that check heart rate, pulse, breath, heart sounds, skin color and swelling in the arms or legs can help doctors rule out early signs of heart failure.